 Again, the product is the same, illustrating the associative property of multiplication.

 Why is it important?
 The associative property allows us to simplify complex expressions.
 Without it, every calculation involving multiple additions or multiplications would require strict adherence to the order of operations from left to right, making calculations cumbersome.
 It also allows for flexibility in problem-solving, enabling mathematicians and scientists to rearrange terms to make calculations easier.
-Furthermore, the associative property is crucial in the development of more advanced mathematical structures like groups, rings, and fields, which are fundamental to abstract algebra and its applications in physics, computer science, and engineering.
+To build on this, the associative property is crucial in the development of more advanced mathematical structures like groups, rings, and fields, which are fundamental to abstract algebra and its applications in physics, computer science, and engineering.

 - Subtraction: (8 - 4) - 2 = 4 - 2 = 2, but 8 - (4 - 2) = 8 - 2 = 6.